Lodgers and subletting

-You have the right to take in lodgers as long as it does not make your home overcrowded, but you must inform us in writing first.
-If you are getting housing benefit, you must tell housing benefits you have a lodger or have sublet part of your home as it may affect the amount of benefit you can receive.
-We will not allow you to take in lodgers if you live in a sheltered unit or other form of supported accommodation.
+You have the right to take in lodgers as long as it does not make your home overcrowded.
+You must inform us in writing first, and if you are getting housing benefit, you must tell us you have a lodger.
+If you have sublet part of your home it may affect the amount of housing benefit you receive.
+You can't take in lodgers if you live in a sheltered unit or other form of supported accommodation.

 You can sublet part of your home but you must get our permission in writing first.
-We will refuse permission if it would make your home overcrowded or if we are planning work on your home which would affect the accommodation likely to be used by the lodger or subtenant.
+We will refuse permission if:

-Note: There are legal differences between a lodger and a subtenant, and you should get advice before renting a room in your home.
+Note: There are legal differences between a lodger and a subtenant.
+You should get advice before renting a room in your home.

 You cannot sublet or give up possession of your entire home.
 If you do, you will lose your secure tenancy and we will take back your home.

 Council tenants who sublet their home must check the immigration status of a person before they allow them to move in.
 This is as per the right to rent legislation.
 If you don't do this you may be liable for a penalty of up to £3,000 per tenant. -LOOK AT